 Ah 1966, what an excellent year for human sacrifice.
 Still two years off from ROSEMARY'S BABY and the sudden hipster clout it engendered, '66's INCUBUS and EYE OF THE DEVIL are twin heralds to Polanski's masterpiece: one co-stars Polanski's wife and mirrors Rosemary's feeling of being shut out of some grand conspiracy; the other is like her crazy Esperanto dream.
 I can only imagine how much better each would be had they been made in 1969 instead, when the fangs were properly installed in the balls of horror cinema.
 Of course by then the ingenue of EYE couldn't have been in it--she was pregnant--and then...
 There are those who say it was Roman's getting wife Sharon Tate the EYE role that caused the devil to stir from his liquid slumber and languorously stretch through time to snatch her at the prime two-souls-in-one moment via his extra-dimensional Manson hook.
 But they're crazy, right?

 There's a rumor that the rash of strange accidents and Satanic coincidences during ROSEMARY's production originate in producer William Castle's imagination.
 Some say he took his gimmickry to a whole new level, way way past chair buzzers and skeletons on strings.
 Too far, perhaps, because when the subject is Satan, our mostly Christian nation's water cooler gossip heats to boiling and Rube Goldberg butterfly tsunamis swirl into existence.
-As Sutter Kane would say, when everyone believes the legend, the truth warps to accommodate.
-It's relatively unlikely a real skeleton is going to come flying through the screen during a revival showing of HOUSE ON HAUNTED HILL, but the devil doesn't need skeletons.
-Just thinking about the curse can be like walking under a ladder; there's a reason that's bad luck, people are 90% less likely to get hit by dropped paint cans.
-Salt thrown over the shoulder might absorb negative ions.
-Maybe Castle didn't create a real curse by starting the rumor going, but rumors do tend to zero back in like a karmic arrow on the one who started them, even in fun.
+As Sutter Kane would say, when everyone believes the legend, the truth warps to fit.
+It's relatively unlikely a real skeleton is going to come flying through the screen during a revival showing of HOUSE ON HAUNTED HILL, but the devil doesn't need skeletons - just belief.
+Thinking about the curse can be like invoking it. maybe not walking under a ladder prevents paint can concussion; maybe salt thrown over the shoulder absorbs negative ions; maybe Castle didn't create a real curse by starting the rumor going, but rumors do tend to zero back in like a curved karmic arrow on the one who started them, even if he himself didn't believe it.. at first (he got kidney stones).

 Even if for the moment we believe all this fateful 'nonsense,' it's mighty fuzzy logic, impossible to confirm by any one set of truths, hence impossible to deny--and thus like all fiction, dangerous.
 The Satanist who believes in an actual physical devil is as dogmatic and rigid as the rationalist who denies the devil's existence, even as a metaphysical concept.
 Both are doomed by the rigidity of their thinking.
-When corporeal reality tries to limit itself to expression with their narrow parameters, there's always nightmare overflow.
+When corporeal reality tries to limit itself to expression within such dogmatically narrow parameters, there's always nightmare overflow.
 Satan never singles out the open-minded for his mischief.
-It's always the sure and pious ones who draw him, their unsullied souls like a flag to a bull.
+It's always the sure and pious ones who draw him, their unsullied souls sticking out like bleached whites in a soiled soul sea.

 I mention all this because when Sharon Tate's not onscreen, EYE OF THE DEVIL is a grand bore.
+And she's not on an awful lot.
 The tale of some grand ancient sacrificial rite that ensures good grape harvest at a sprawling South of France winery, it draws us in as outsiders through the eyes of a prim and overbearing wife played by Deborah Kerr.
-She spends the whole movie trying to get her half-asleep nonentity husband (David Niven) to come back to London so she can resume boring him to death with tea-and-classical music salons..
-Here in France h's being prepared for some diabolical festival, but prepared to do what?
+She spends the whole movie trying to get her half-asleep nonentity husband (David Niven) to come back to London so she can resume boring him to death with dreary classical music salons.
+Here in France he's being prepared for some even worse fate (she thinks), some kind of diabolical ceremony, but prepared to do what?
 She must know, so she can stop it, like a nanny no one invited, still chasing after old charges trying to make them go to bed at nine and drink their milk long after they've grown up and filed restraining orders.

 Tate and David Hemming are sublime, meanwhile, as a pair of magical blonde twins, but they're barely in the film at all.
-Niven's angry flogging of an black turtlenecked Tate makes the poster and opens new chamber doors in our telltale hearts, in this drab film it's just another joyless punitive measure.
+Niven's angry flogging of an black turtlenecked Tate makes the poster and opens new chamber doors in our telltale hearts but it's just another joyless punitive measure.
 The film would rather focus in on Kerr's prim outrage over David Hemmings shooting down a white dove with his little bow and arrow.
 After she spies on him and his equally strange blonde sister, Odille (Sharon Tate) as they bring said dove on a pillow into a weird looking Satanic ceremony, Kerr orders them off the property.
-Intentional or not, she's as despicable a nosy parker as Dustin Hoffman in STRAW DOGS or Jessica Biel in the 2003 remake of TEXAS CHAINSAW MASSACRE (see my op here), inviting herself into the thick of things she doesn't understand, a mutton-headed missionary enforcing a hypocritically "Christian" concept of law and order wherever she goes, never thinking to examine her own mess.
+Intentional or not, Kerr is as despicable a nosy parker as Dustin Hoffman in STRAW DOGS or Jessica Biel in the 2003 remake of TEXAS CHAINSAW MASSACRE (see my op here), inviting herself into the thick of things she doesn't understand, a mutton-headed missionary enforcing a hypocritically "Christian" concept of law and order wherever she goes, never thinking to examine her own mess.
 A colonialist animus-dominated sense of superiority clouds her awareness of what's actually going on.
-Every husband in the world stuck with one would gladly cut off his own arm to escape her.
+Every husband in the world stuck with a wife this much of a buzzkill would gladly cut off his own arm to escape her.
+So we're rooting for Niven to pursue the one avenue of escape she leaves open... where even she dares not go.

-Luckily, the weird devil 'becoming'-ness I mentioned earlier is all over EYE: the music played during the local festival sounds eerily similar to Mike Oldfield's "Tubular Bells" --we'd think it a homage or even rip-off had it not come first--and after that just imagine the film as a vision of what ROSEMARY'S BABY 2 might be like if Rosemary had twins and 18 years later she's still in denial about who their father was, chasing after them with mittens and rubbers.
+Luckily, the weird devil 'becoming'-ness I mentioned earlier is all over EYE: the music played during the local festival sounds eerily similar to Mike Oldfield's "Tubular Bells" --we'd think it a homage or even rip-off had it not come first--and after that just imagine the film as a vision of what ROSEMARY'S BABY 2 might be like if Rosemary had twins and 18 years later she's still in denial about who their father was, chasing after them with mittens and rubbers while they burn churches and slaughter priests.

-All that said, if not for Tate's real life fate-and-sorrow drenched story lending EYE the same eerie black magic ballyhoo synchronicity of ROSEMARY and THE EXORCIST it would be worthless.
-As it is, EYE is Tate's version of James Dean's Highway Safety promo film.
-She stands here as the bizarro super sexy Satanic Virgin Mary that would beget Rosemary Woodhouse and Regan MacNeil, as they in turn would beget a period of widespread Ouija abuse.
+All that said, if not for Tate's real life fate lending EYE the same eerie black magic ballyhoo synchronicity of ROSEMARY and THE EXORCIST, it would be worthless.
+But in its eerie prescience it's Tate's equivalent to that James Dean's Highway Safety promo film.
+She's the bizarro super sexy Satanic Virgin Mary that would beget Rosemary Woodhouse and Regan MacNeil, as they in turn would beget a period of widespread Ouija abuse.
 And that black outfit with the hypnotic pendant or whatever is damn sexy especially with her bright blonde hair as contrast.
-It shows us just how far ahead of us England was at celebrating the eerie self-confidence of badass babes in black rather than ever trying to shoehorn them into pretty dresses and tie their hair back in a cruel mirthless bun.
+It shows us just how far ahead of us England was at celebrating the eerie self-confidence of badass babes in black (Mrs. Peel, we're needed) rather than ever trying to shoehorn them into pretty dresses and tie their hair back in a cruel mirthless bun.

-So let's say the devil is alive and well in any representation of his evil influence, a kind of inter-active Tarot deck, wherein having the cards read is what kills you.
+Working our way back pout of the EYE, it should be clear now that the devil is alive and well in any representation of his evil influence.
+His name is a kind of interactive Tarot deck wherein having the cards read is what kills you.
 Believing precedes seeing; the moment your focus settles on a shadow, that shadow begins to spring to life, the way William Castle's rumor mill ballyhoo about mysterious accidents on set could be said to have indirectly led to the Manson murders.
 Even then, is there any more boring sacrificial murder weapon than a bow and arrow?
 Do British schoolchildren stay up at night listening to tales of the haunted archer?
 Nein!
-It's too remote and impersonal.
+It's too impersonal.
 It lacks the fears we harbor for the knife.
-And another thing if there's anything a drunk like me hates, it's a buzzkiller, and Kerr is the worst buzzkill here since IMITATION OF LIFE's Annie Johnson trying to grab her Sarah Jane from trying to pass for white at her nightclub singing gig.
-Everyone else wants whatever is going to happen to happen, including us.
-We didn't start watching a movie called EYE OF THE DEVIL so we could see Deborah Kerr scold us for our curiosity.
+And another thing if there's anything a drunk like me hates, it's a buzzkiller.
+Everyone else wants whatever is going to happen to Niven to happen, including us.
+We didn't start watching a movie called EYE OF THE DEVIL so we could see Deborah Kerr scold us for our curiosity about such things.
 We're going to root for Sharon Tate, no matter what, evil or not, because she's gorgeous, young, and confident.
 And it doesn't take long before we're fully invested in whatever evil is going on, hoping the devil gets the job done before Kerr comes barging in like mom tromping down to the basement to complain about the noise you kids are making and what's that smell?
 Smoke?
 Let me see your eyes!

 Mom, go back to bed!